 For example, doing an occasional long jog is fun, but make sure you also have a higher intensity workout that will use more of your muscles.

 Fix it: You can check out high-intensity interval training or high-intensity circuit training.
 Interval cardio exercises are also good to incorporate.
+Adding hills or inclines to your exercise will also dramatically boost your results.

 5. Check if you’re doing your exercises in the correct order